yukunma/yukun-portfolio/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello, I'm Yukun Ma, a PhD student in **econometrics** at _Vanderbilt University_.
-I'm passionate about developing and applying statistical methods to answer economic questions.
-My work includes time series analysis, panel data models, and machine learning methods in econometrics.
+Hello, I am Yukun Ma, a Ph.D. student in **econometrics** at Vanderbilt University.
+My research centers around econometric theory and its practical applications.
+Specifically, my interests lie in _robust inference_ for clustered data and dyadic data, as well as _machine-learning_ methods.

-I received my bachelor's degree in physics from Nankai University and my master's degree in economics from Guanghua Management School, Peking University.
-I'm currently pursuing my doctoral degree at Vanderbilt University, where I'm working on cutting-edge research in econometrics.
+I am currently working on my job market paper, which focuses on identification-robust inference for the Local Average Treatment Effect (LATE) with high-dimensional covariates.

 Thank you for taking the time to learn more about me and my research interests.
-Please feel free to explore my website to learn more about my work and interests.
+Please feel free to contact me for R codes or any other questions about my projects.